 Hold open houses regularly.

 Getting your home seen is paramount to selling it quickly and easily.
-Set it up for a few hours during the weekend for best results.
-Advertise your open house using the same ideals above.
+Set it up for a few hours during the weekend for the best results.
+Advertise your open house using the same ideas above.

 Tell your friends and family.

 Don’t be shy!
 Let your friends, family, co-workers, and acquaintances know that your home is for sale.
 Let your network work for you!

 Staging to Sell a Mobile Home Without an Agent

 When you are selling your mobile home yourself, or with an agent, it is essential to staging your home.
 Staging has been proven to help a home sell at a higher price and at a quicker rate.

 There’s a difference between decorating a home and staging a home to sell.
 Decorating a home is about featuring the owner.
 The focus is on adding personality to the space so that it reflects the owner’s style.
 Staging a home is about featuring the home and creating a setting that allows a buyer to imagine living there.

 Staging must appeal to the broadest range of buyers and create a lasting impression.
 You want them to envision themselves and their belongings in the space to make it easy for them to do so.
 The idea is to create a focal point in each room along with a setting that best reflects what that room is used for.